petri-labs/warmage/docs/basics/gas.md

 ## Matching EVM Gas consumption

-Merlion is an EVM compatible chain that supports Ethereum Web3 tooling.
+Warmage is an EVM compatible chain that supports Ethereum Web3 tooling.
 For this reason, gas consumption must be equitable with other EVMs, most importantly Ethereum.

 The main difference between EVM and Cosmos state transitions, is that the EVM uses